 - Apricot Filling: Place apricots in a saucepan.
 Fill the saucepan with enough water to just cover the apricots.
 Simmer on medium-high heat, covered, until apricots are tender and most of the water has been absorbed; about 20-25 minutes.
 Drain apricots.
 Add sugar to the pan and mash well with a potato masher.
 Alternately, you can also use an immersion blender or blend them up in a food processor.
 Place into a covered container and set aside until ready to fill cookies.

-- Shake powdered sugar on top just before serving, if desired.
+Shake powdered sugar on top just before serving.

 You will have extra prune & apricot filling left over.
 These are great for morning toast.
 Better to have extra filling than to run out during baking. 🙂 Recipe doubles nicely for making up a large batch over the holidays.
 Cookies will keep at room temperature for up to five days.
 These cookies freeze well, just cover the cookies in a plastic container and then wrap the outside well with plastic wrap.
 To thaw, remove plastic wrap and allow to come to room temperature - about two hours.